taxfromdk/obsbot_tiny_reversing/readme.txt

+!!!IMPORTANT!!!

+It has come to my attention that the PTZ controls are exposed in the V4L2 interface.
+Some say that they have been able to control via the OBS programs.

+Thanx to: Thomas Canning and Eric Betts for pointing this out to me. :)

+Therefore I dont think the reverse engineering approach, used here, is "the way to go" to be able to control the camera.

+!!!IMPORTANT!!!

 This is a research project where I have been trying to figure out how to operate the Obsbot-Tiny camera from Linux.

 https://www.obsbot.com/obsbot-tiny